lukacupic/Aviator/README.md

 ### SETUP

 This application uses OpenSky.
-Since the OpenSky API is not yet on Maven Central (as of August 2022), it needs to be installed locally:
+Since the OpenSky API is not yet on Maven Central (as of October 2023), it needs to be installed locally:

 ```
 cd ~